oneconcern/datamon/docs/proposals/diamond-design.md

 Uploading files in a diamond split first stores all files as blobs, then generates a file list in the versioned metadata bucket (`vmetadata`).

 1. Files are uploaded by clients concurrently.
 This operation does not result in a new bundle yet.
-   Files are in a pre-commited state, meaning that all content is persisted as blobs on the CAFS store, but not accessible from regular datamon commands yet.
+   Files are in a pre-committed state, meaning that all content is persisted as blobs on the CAFS store, but not accessible from regular datamon commands yet.
 2. Command:
    ```